Check out our interactive online tool, Postcode Like Yours!

 Postcodes were originally designed to enable the efficient sorting of mail within our postal system.
 Over time, postcodes have started to become much more than a 4-digit number at the back of our address - it has started to become part of our identity.

-It is human nature for us to prefer living near people who are similar to ourselves, whether that be by age, lifestage or affluence.
+It is human nature for us to prefer living near people who are similar to ourselves, whether that be by age, lifestage or occupation.
 Over time, as people cluster together, we start to see postcodes coming to life with their own personalities which are then associated with certain stereotypes.
+However, do we see similar "stereotypes" or clusters being formed in different locations?
+We used the 2016 Census data to identify similarities across Australia's 3,600 postcodes.

 Postcode Profiling: Neutral Bay (2089)

-You may already have some preconceived opinions on people who live in Neutral Bay, however, let’s take an objective look and see what the data says.
+You may already have some preconceived opinions on people who live in Neutral Bay (affluent, white collar professionals), however, let’s take an objective look and see what the data says.

 Based on the 2016 Census, we used metrics such as age, level of education, income, family composition, language spoken and occupation to profile each postcode.
 For instance, the key metrics for Neutral Bay are shown below:

-We profiled Neutral Bay as an affluent postcode consisting of mostly low rise apartment buildings.
+We profiled Neutral Bay as an affluent postcode (compared to all of Australia) consisting of mostly low rise apartment buildings.
 The residents of this postcode are generally young professionals with no children or small families.

-Was this consistent with your initial preconceptions of Neutral Bay?
+Now, can we find other postcodes with similar attributes to Neutral Bay?
 We developed an algorithm using this data to find other postcodes that matches this profile.
-The below shows the top 5 postcodes which were most like Neutral Bay:
+The below shows the top 5 postcodes which were most like Neutral Bay.

 Looking at the above, we can see that the most similar postcode is Cremone and Cammeray which is directly adjacent to Neutral Bay - so it’s not too surprising that the people living in these areas would share similar profiles.
 Interestingly, New Farm and Elwood are in entirely different States and have been picked up because of their demographics in terms of age and language spoken.
 They also have high income, similar occupations and tenure type.